Sue Heaser

 Saturday 28th June 2025

-Sue will be giving a presentation at the Society of Jewellery Historians conference at Burlington House, London:
+Sue gave a presentation at the Society of Jewellery Historians conference at Burlington House, London:

 Annular Twist Beads – Glass Gems of the Anglo-Saxons